-As of December 31, 2001, we employed 1,439 full-time employees and 141 part-time employees.
-None of our employees are represented by a labor union.
+As of December 31, 2001, we employed 3,345 full-time employees and 174 part-time employees.
+Approximately 3.2% of our employees are represented by a labor union but are not covered by any collective bargaining agreements.
 We consider our relations with our employees to be generally good.